huxianyin/blog/_posts/2020-11-13-tutorialUnit5.md

 		- 由于noise的影响， [$ A_{item6}]  >  [$ A_{item5}]
 		- similarity is defined:
 		- > (set-similarities (first second -0.5) (second third -0.5))
-		- for  those different values that is not specified by "set-similarities" command, will have the default value of maximum difference which is -1.0, in this case : (first third -1.0)
+		- for  those different values that is not specified by "set-similarities" command, will have the default value of maximum difference which is -1.0
 - Error of Omission
 	- 没有回忆起9
 	- due to random noise,  <img src="https://latex.codecogs.com/svg.latex?\Large&space;A_{9} < rt" />